centreon/centreon-plugins/centreon-plugins/docs/en/developer/guide.rst

 Description
 ^^^^^^^^^^^

-Test a connection to an http url.
+Test a connection to an HTTP url.
 Return content of the webpage.

 Parameters